Leaderboard

 6 points

-Well, Im happy for those who received rain in this vital time of the growing season.
+14. Well, Im happy for those who received rain in this vital time of the growing season.
 Here in the Ottumwa, IA area its looking more and more like dejavu 2017, that year we had about about or less than 3 inches may 15 thru mid September while many areas not far away were green and lush!
 These past few days of "opportunities" i got .26 a few sprinkles, but mostly a caboose cell on tail end of ne iowa downpours.
 So for June with much above normal temps im sitting at 1.57 and barely any for 15 days.
 I have read this book before and have studied the midwest climate records, Ottumwa, Kirksville, Peoria is the bermuda triangle of whats already a area of wild precip swings (midwest).
 SE Iowa, NE Mo has the wildest precip swings year to year month to month within the midwest.
 A very tough place to do lawn care and hobby farming of fruits, vegetables.
 Corn and beans genetics have seemed to get those crops through better.
 But this year with late planting from record cold soil temps, imo the bean crop may be heading for a disaster.
 I have spent maybe 20 hours watering 65 trees and acres of other plants.
 Im not happy.
-My only dislike about se iowa over my previous life in Pennsylvania and Maryland where 10 days with no precip is "extreme" here thats common, even 20 days no rain is common here!5 points
+My only dislike about se iowa over my previous life in Pennsylvania and Maryland where 10 days with no precip is "extreme" here thats common, even 20 days no rain is common here!

 4 points